 The Red Foxes entered the matchup with a 3-1 record and were playing their fourth road game of the season.
 The Jaspers sat at 1-1 after just two games and they split their opening conference series at home against Rider.
 Marist has beaten Manhattan at least once every year since 2015, including an overtime win over Steve Masiello’s squad a season ago.

 It was a game of runs as Marist got off to a blazing start to the game with a 20-4 run in the first 10:13.
-Seven steals in that span helped limit the Jasper offense to just 2-for-9 shooting from the field and ten turnovers.
+Seven steals in that span helped limit the Jasper offense to just two-for-nine shooting from the field and ten turnovers.
 Manhattan quickly responded with a 19-4 run of their own to close out the rest of the first half and to pull within one at the intermission.

 Just two minutes into the second frame, an Elijah Buchanan three-pointer for the Jaspers helped put them in front for the first time in the game.
 An immediate response on a Raheim Sullivan jump shot for the Red Foxes helped them retake the lead and Marist never looked back.
 A one-sided 35-12 run sealed the deal for Marist as they shot a red hot 12-for-18 from the field including eight-for-12 from beyond the arc.